nobbbbby/YNAB-Butler/README.md

 - Passphrases are never brute-forced and remain in memory only for the current run (unless supplied via environment variables, which logs a warning).
 - Decrypted attachments are streamed in-memory and not retained on disk after upload.
-- Processed message UIDs are recorded under `.ynab-butler/state.json` to prevent duplicate ingestion; delete the file if you need to replay historical emails.
+- Processed message UIDs and account-name → YNAB-account mappings are recorded under `.ynab-butler/state.json` to prevent duplicates; delete the file if you need to replay historical emails or remap accounts from scratch.
 - Outlook / Office365 requires OAuth2 (“Modern Auth”).
 Set `EMAIL_AUTH_METHOD=oauth` plus the OAuth variables above; the
   CLI will refresh a short-lived access token securely before logging in via XOAUTH2.
 - WeChat banks that deliver Tenpay download links instead of attachments are supported: the CLI fetches